Scrubs (2001 TV series): Overview

 Scrubs focuses on the unique point of view of its main character and narrator, Dr. John Michael "J.D."
-Dorian (Zach Braff) for the first eight seasons, with season nine being narrated by the new main character Lucy Bennett (Kerry Bishé).
+Dorian (Zach Braff), with the exception of season nine being narrated by the new main character Lucy Bennett (Kerry Bishé).
 Most episodes feature multiple story lines thematically linked by voice-overs done by Braff, as well as the comical daydreams of J.D.
 According to Bill Lawrence, "What we decided was, rather than have it be a monotone narration, if it's going to be Zach's voice, we're going to do everything through J.D.'s eyes.
 It opened up a visual medium that those of us as comedy writers were not used to."
 Actors were given the chance to improvise their lines on set with encouragement by series creator Bill Lawrence, with Neil Flynn and Zach Braff being the main improvisors.

 Almost every episode title for the first eight seasons begins with the word "My".
-Bill Lawrence says this is because each episode is Dr. John Dorian writing in his diary (revealed in the commentary on the DVD of the first-season episode "My Hero").
-A few episodes are told from another character's perspective and have episode titles such as "His Story" or "Her Story".
+Bill Lawrence says this is because each episode is J.D. writing in his diary (revealed in the commentary on the DVD of the first-season episode "My Hero").
+A few episodes from seasons 2–8 are told from another character's perspective and have episode titles such as "His Story" or "Her Story".
 Apart from a brief period of narration from J.D. at the beginning and the end, these episodes primarily contain internal narration from other characters besides J.D.
 The transfer of the narration duties usually occurs at a moment of physical contact between two characters.
-Starting with season nine, the episode titles start with "Our..." as the focus has shifted from the perspective of J.D. to a new group of medical students.
+In season nine, the episode titles start with "Our..." as the focus for that season shifted from the perspective of J.D. to a new group of medical students.
 The webisodes that accompanied season eight, Scrubs: Interns, also were named "Our...".

 Cast and characters

-Scrubs original cast, seasons 1–8 (left to right): John C. McGinley, Neil Flynn, Sarah Chalke, Zach Braff, Donald Faison, Ken Jenkins, and Judy Reyes.
+Scrubs main cast, seasons 2–8 (left to right): John C. McGinley, Neil Flynn, Sarah Chalke, Zach Braff, Donald Faison, Ken Jenkins, and Judy Reyes.

-For the first eight seasons, the series featured seven main cast members, with numerous other characters recurring throughout the course of the series.
-Starting with the ninth season, many of the original cast left as regular characters, while four new additions were made to the main cast.
+For the first season, the series featured six main cast members, with recurring cast member Neil Flynn added as a seventh member in the second season, and numerous other characters recurring throughout the course of the series.
+In the ninth season, many of the original cast left as main cast members (with the exceptions of Zach Braff, Donald Faison, and John C. McGinley), while four new additions were made to the main cast for that season only.